[Back to Student training page]

 1. Log into Marjon Canvas and go to your module course (via the dashboard)

-2. Go the Assessment Information module Note: If the assignment hasn’t been added to the Assessment Information module, you can access it via the Assignments link in the course navigation menu
+Note: If the assignment hasn’t been added to the Assessment Information module, you may be able to access it via Assignments in the left hand course navigation menu

 3. Click the assignment that you need to submit to

-4. Check information such as assignment title and due date you can expand further information by clicking on the drop-down tab.
+4. Check information such as assignment title and due date.
+You can expand further information by clicking on the drop-down tab.

 Submitting your assignment